 - Standing, with the body straight, let head back relaxed.
 Orient look to the root of the nose.
 Eye muscles must be completely relaxed.
 Hold the position 3-5 minutes.
 At the first signs of fatigue perform palming technique outlined above.
 Upon completion, you’ll realise refreshing eye movement, magnification eyepiece magnetism, dynamic attention and lucidity greatly expanded.

 Meditation can be a good source to eliminate stress.
 Just sit quietly and close your eyes.
 You will immediately begin to calm your mind.
 Meditation is awareness of what it is today.
 Nothing more, nothing less, just what it is.
 It means being aware of what is already happening now.
-It is what is called “consciousness-witness”, like watching a film whose images menus before you.
+It is what is called “consciousness-witness”, like watching a film whose images are like menus in front of you.
 Thoughts come and go.
-Do not try to capture any thought and create a story from him.
-Don’t you force bad thoughts go away.
+Do not try to capture any thought and create a story from it.
+Don’t force bad thoughts to go away.
 Just let them come and go.
 This is Vipassana – meditation without an object.